woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-30-cnq-3q2025-1-investment-thesis/en/2025-12-30-cnq-3q2025-1-investment-thesis.md

 Secured additional zero-decline production capacity of 31,000 bbl/d annually through 100% acquisition of Albian mine interest.
 Once debt targets are achieved and shareholder return rate increases to 100%, the current strong cash flow generation capability will serve as a catalyst for share price re-rating.

-In conclusion, CNQ offers a typical asymmetric investment opportunity where 'heads you win big (Upside), tails you lose limited (Downside Protection)'.
+CNQ offers a typical asymmetric investment opportunity where 'heads you win big (Upside), tails you lose limited (Downside Protection)'.
 From an asset play perspective, the real value of long-life low-decline assets is not sufficiently reflected in current market prices, which can be interpreted as an investment opportunity.

 ---